At a time when we should all be trying to conserve our plastic consumption, I walk down the Christmas decoration aisle and cringe.

-Sure, some of these still use plastics and such, but making and reusing is still better than buying.
-And, some of these ornaments could even be composted instead of thrown out.
+Sure, some of these still use plastics and such, but making these ornaments from natural treasures or repurposed materials is a much better option than buying newly made decorations.
+Some of these following ornaments could even be composted instead of thrown out.
 How cool is that!

 General supplies for crafting natural Christmas ornaments:

 - Hot glue gun or good quality crafting glue

 - pompoms, buttons, sequins, googly eyes, beads, and such